Donders-Institute/bidscoin/README.md

    bidscoiner.py /opt/bidscoiner/tutorial/raw ~/bids_tutorial
    ```
    - Check your `~/bids_tutorial/code/bidscoiner.log` file for any errors or warnings
    - Compare your result in your `~/bids_tutorial` subject folders with the reference result in `/opt/bidscoiner/tutorial/bids`.
 Do the results look the same?
 Also check the json sidecar files of the fieldmaps.
-Do they have the right *EchoTime* and *IntendedFor* fields?
+Do they have the right "EchoTime" and "IntendedFor" fields?
    - Check the `~/bids_tutorial/participants.tsv` file
-   - Run the [bids-validator](https://github.com/INCF/bids-validator) on your *~/bids_tutorial* folder
+   - Run the [bids-validator](https://github.com/INCF/bids-validator) on your `~/bids_tutorial` folder